-Interior & Exterior Restoration in San Francisco — RS Professional Painting
+Restoration, Waterproofing & Dry Rot Repair in San Francisco — RS Professional Painting

-Some homes need more than fresh paint.
-Water damage behind a kitchen wall, rotted exterior trim from years of fog exposure, cracked plaster in a 1910 flat, failed stucco around windows, missing crown molding from a previous remodel — these are the projects where painting alone won't solve the problem.
-Our restoration services cover the structural prep that has to happen before any paint goes on: water-damage repair, wood rot replacement, drywall and plaster restoration, trim and crown molding repair or replication, and stucco patching.
-Once the substrate is sound, we paint to finish.
-This service is for owners who'd rather pay once for the whole job than discover six months later that the new paint is peeling because the underlying problem was never addressed.
+Most large-scale painting projects across the Bay Area uncover problems that fresh paint alone won't solve: dry rot in exterior trim and sills, failed waterproofing letting moisture into walls, cracked stucco, water damage behind kitchen and bath finishes, plaster and drywall failure in older buildings.
+Painting over those is throwing money away.
+Our restoration services cover the structural prep that has to happen before any paint goes on: dry rot replacement, full waterproofing systems, stucco patching, drywall and plaster repair, trim and crown molding repair or replication, and water-damage remediation.
+Once the substrate is sound and dry, we coat it with premium Benjamin Moore and Sherwin-Williams systems.
+This service is for owners and property managers who'd rather pay once for the whole job than discover six months later that the new paint is peeling because the underlying problem was never addressed.

 Why it matters

-Marine air, rain, and plumbing leaks all create damage that's invisible until you look behind the trim.
-Repairing the substrate is the difference between a 3-year paint job and a 10-year one.
+Marine air, driving rain, and plumbing leaks all create damage that's invisible until you look behind the trim.
+A proper waterproofing layer is the difference between a 3-year paint job and a 10-year one.

 One contractor, one schedule

-Coordinating carpenters, plasterers, and painters on three separate timelines is a nightmare.
-We handle restoration and paint as one project with one timeline and one warranty.
+Coordinating carpenters, waterproofers, plasterers, and painters on four separate timelines is a nightmare.
+We handle restoration, waterproofing, and paint as one project with one timeline and one warranty.

 Process